The sun was too bright, I thought.

 "I'm on the phone with Mel.
 Do you need something?"

 "Can I eat it in my room, please?"

 "I'd appreciate it if you actually ate with us tonight."

 After that she left.

 Then I looked at the one who I had talked to.

 He only watched me as I left my room and went to dinner.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ryls2001Write a Review